emscripten-core/emscripten/site/source/docs/compiling/Running-html-files-with-emrun.rst

 .. _Running-html-files-with-emrun:

 =============================
-Running html files with emrun
+Running HTML files with emrun
 =============================

-*emrun* is a command line tool that can run generated html pages in a locally launched web server.
-This is helpful when using web browsers that cannot run a generated **.html** file via a ``file://`` URL  (by double-clicking the file) because of the default browser CORS rules.
+*emrun* is a command line tool that can run generated HTML pages via a locally launched web server.
+This is helpful when using web browsers that cannot run a generated **.html** file via a ``file://`` URL (e.g. by double-clicking the file) because of the default browser CORS rules.

-*emrun* also enables all kinds of command-line automation, for example, integrating unit tests to run in an Emscripten environment in a project build farm.
+*emrun* also enables all kinds of command-line automation, for example, integrating unit tests into an Emscripten environment in a project build farm.

 Features
 ========

 *emrun* supports the following uses:

--  Launch your Emscripten-generated html page in a web browser from the command line.
+-  Launch your Emscripten-generated HTML page in a web browser from the command line.
--  Capture application ``stdout`` and ``stderr`` streams during the run, and print them to terminal or log them to a file.
+-  Capture application ``stdout`` and ``stderr`` streams during the run, and print them to a terminal or log them to a file.
 -  Pass command-line arguments to the application and read them from ``GET`` parameters in the launched URL, or ``argc`` and ``argv`` in ``main()``.
--  Detect when a launched application quits via a call to C function ``exit(returncode)``, then pass that return code to the terminal.
+-  Detect when a launched application quits via a call to C's ``exit(returncode)``, then pass the specified return code to the terminal.
 -  Choose which installed browser to run, or even run a browser on an Android device connected to the local computer through *adb*.